Part Four: Inserting Your Deltas Across A Year of Training

 If you want to work on multiple disciplines, a basic framework would be:

 - Set Up the Run Early — Begin your frequency and durability focus in the OutSeason® Training Plan so that you can carry that with you across the rest of your season without many other modifications.

 - Plan on Short Bike Volume Pops — Before race prep, set aside one or two weekends where you can get in some good bike volume to prepare your body for the transition to the full volume training program when Race Prep begins.

 - Commit to the Full Swim Cycle in Race Prep — From the four swims a week outlined above to more open water time, the technique dependency of swimming will transfer well to your race as you are frequently swimming.
 Additionally you can consider swimming as often as possible (not for volume per se) in the final two week taper period into your race.

 Thanks so much for reading through this four-part series on Season Planning!
 This is something that we do every day inside Endurance Nation, building the resources, plans and support network that enables everyone to be their own personal best.
-We’d love to have you check us out by creating a free trial.
+We’d love to have you check us out by Becoming a Team Member.
 You’ll get a Triathlon Season RoadMap™ from Coach Rich and you can talk to Coach Patrick (that’s me!) about your year and how we can help.